API-Skeletons/zf-doctrine-graphql/README.md

 Debugging Filters
 -----------------

-With so many filter options, 12 x #ofFields + 2, it can get confusing what your query looks like so there is a `_debug` filter field which will output only the DQL version of your query.
+With so many filter options it can get confusing what your query looks like so there is a `_debug` filter field which will output only the DQL version of your query.
 ```js
 filter: { _debug:true name:"Grateful Dead" }